ctrl-alt-del/devenv/language/python/README.md

 ### Python on Ubuntu
-Install Python can be very easy with the help from the DeadSnakes PPA:
+Python should've been installed to Ubuntu by default.
+In case you prefer another version of python, you can install it with the help of the DeadSnakes PPA:
 ```sh
 sudo add-apt-repository ppa:fkrull/deadsnakes
 sudo apt-get update